Board of Trustees Bylaws

 The Cary Memorial Library Board of Trustees shall also be governed by the laws and regulations of the Commonwealth of Massachusetts and by these bylaws.

-In accordance with the provisions of the 1868 gift of Maria Hastings Cary establishing a public library in Lexington, the Board of Trustees of Cary Memorial Library consists of the members of the Board of Selectmen, the School Committee, and the “settled” clergy.
+In accordance with the provisions of the 1868 gift of Maria Hastings Cary establishing a public library in Lexington, the Board of Trustees of Cary Memorial Library consists of the members of the Select Board, the School Committee, and the “settled” clergy.

 The Executive Board, established in 1951, shall have full power to act in all matters for the Board of Trustees between the meetings of the full Board of Trustees, but action inconsistent with expressed policies or recorded votes of the Board of Trustees may not be taken.